Utsav360/Unit-Testing-Assignment/README.md

 # Unit-Testing-Assignment

-Generating test cases using katalon and then writing unit test case methods in Visual Studio Project
+Generated test cases using katalon and then writing unit test case methods in Visual Studio Project